Mike Jacobs (American football)

 Michael R. Jacobs (born May 9, 1979) is an American college football coach.
+He was named head football coach by the University of Toledo on December 10, 2025.

+Jacobs served previously as head coach at Notre Dame (OH), an NCAA Division II program, from 2016 to 2019, Lenoir–Rhyne, also in Division II, from 2020 to 2023, and Mercer, an FCS program, in 2024 and 2025.
+Jacobs led all three to top-ten finishes in their respective divisions.

-He is the head football coach for Mercer University, a position he has held since 2024.
-He was the head football coach for Lenoir–Rhyne University from 2020 to 2023.
-He was the head coach for the Notre Dame Falcons football team from 2016 to 2019.
-He also coached for Eastern Michigan, Wilmington, Purdue, and California (PA).
-He played college football for Ohio State as an offensive lineman and long snapper.
+Prior to his first head coaching job, Jacobs served in a variety of assistant coaching roles at Eastern Michigan, Wilmington, Purdue, and California (PA).
+He played college football for Ohio State from 1997 to 2001, as an offensive lineman and long snapper.